RuneStar/cs2/README.md

 #### Model

-There are two kinds of scripts:
+There are two main kinds of scripts:

 ClientScript: Added as callbacks for actions such as user interactions with interface components.
-When the user performs the action, such as click or mouse leave, the script is executed.
+When the user performs the action, such as click or mouse-leave, the script is executed.
 Cannot return any values.

 Procedure: can only be called inside of another script.